natanel567/News-RAG-Retriever/README.md

 ## SoluGenAI Home Assignment – News RAG Retriever

-This repository implements the retrieval component of a simple RAG system, following the requirements in the SoluGenAI Junior AI Engineer Course home assignment PDF (`SoluGenAI _ Junior AI Engineer Course _ Home Assignment.pdf`).
+This repository implements the retrieval component of a simple RAG system, following the requirements in the home assignment.

 To view the original database, please download it from the following link: https://www.kaggle.com/datasets/rmisra/news-category-dataset?resource=download

+If for any reason the link doesn't work, I used the database called "News Category Dataset" from Kaggle

 I didn't upload it here because even when archived its 27MB and GitHub allows only 25MB file size max.

 After downloading, make sure to unzip the file in the data repository using the jsonl_conversion_to_table.py file